Coral Gables, Florida: Public schools

-Coral Gables schools are part of Miami-Dade County Public Schools, which serves Miami-Dade County.
+Coral Gables schools are part of Miami-Dade County Public Schools, which serve Miami-Dade County.
 The district has several high schools in Coral Gables, most notably Coral Gables Senior High School and International Studies Preparatory Academy, both of which educate students in grades nine through 12.
-It also has a K–8 school, Coral Gables Preparatory Academy (formerly Coral Gables Elementary School), with two campuses, including a historic campus located on Ponce de Leon Boulevard.
-Henry S. West Laboratory Elementary is another school for K–6.
-Finally it has two middle schools: George Washington Carver Middle School located on Lincoln Drive and Ponce de Leon Middle School located across from the University of Miami on the east side of U.S. Route 1 on Augusto Street.
-Present day George Washington Carver Middle was moved to the current location on Grand Avenue on land donated by George Merrick.
+It also has a kindergarten-grade 8 school, Coral Gables Preparatory Academy (formerly Coral Gables Elementary School), with two campuses, including a historic campus located on Ponce de Leon Boulevard.
+Henry S. West Laboratory Elementary is another school for kindergarten-grade 6.
+Also, it has two middle schools: George Washington Carver Middle School located on Lincoln Drive and Ponce de Leon Middle School located across from the University of Miami on the east side of U.S. Route 1 on Augusto Street.
+Present-day George Washington Carver Middle School was moved to its current location on Grand Avenue on land donated by George Merrick.
 When Carver died in 1942, the school was renamed in his honor.

 Private schools

-Gulliver Academy, Marian C. Krutulis Campus, a PreK–8 school that is a member of Gulliver Schools, is within Coral Gables.
+Gulliver Academy, Marian C. Krutulis Campus, a prekindergarten-grade 8 school that is a member of Gulliver Schools, is within Coral Gables.
 The management offices of Gulliver Schools were formerly located in Coral Gables.
 The lower campus of Riviera Schools is located in Coral Gables.

-The historic St. Theresa Catholic School, a Pre-K–8 school is located near Coral Gables Biltmore Hotel.
-St. Philip's Episcopal School, French-American School of Miami, and St. Thomas Episcopal Parish School, all Pre-K–5 schools, are also located in Coral Gables.
-Coral Gables Preparatory Academy, a private K-8 school, is located in Coral Gables.
+The historic St. Theresa Catholic School, a prekindergarten-grade 8 school, is located near Coral Gables Biltmore Hotel.
+St. Philip's Episcopal School, the French-American School of Miami, and St. Thomas Episcopal Parish School, all prekindergarten-grade 5 schools, are also located in Coral Gables.
+Coral Gables Preparatory Academy, a private kindergarten-grade 8 school, is located in Coral Gables.